s9e/TextFormatter/docs/Plugins/BBCodes/Custom_BBCode_syntax.md

 ### BBCode usage

 First, we need to express the typical BBCode usage.
-It takes the form of a mock BBCode, such as
+It takes the form of a mock BBCode, such as the following:

     [b]{TEXT}[/b]